 - Hard Time on Planet Earth had Jesse catch a man who jumped out of a window.
 The guy thanks him, claiming he changed him mind as soon as he started falling.

-- M*A*S*H: In the episode "The Smell of Music", an injured and depressed injured soldier decides that he wants to die.
+- M*A*S*H: In the episode "The Smell of Music", an injured soldier, depressed over the fact that his face was maimed, decides that he wants to die.
 When Colonel Potter catches him preparing to overdose on anesthetic, he forces the gas mask onto the soldiers face, causing the man to fight to stay alive.
 That makes him realize that, while he's unhappy, he doesn't truly want to die.

 - In the season 1 finale, Riley considers offing herself to prevent herself from being used by BPO to get to the rest of her cluster.
 They manage to talk her out of it, promising that they will rescue her from BPO's clutches.